Frequently Asked Questions

 - If my parents are divorced, whose information do I need?

-- What is an Expected Family Contribution (EFC), and how is it used?
+- What is the Student Aid Index (SAI), and how is it used?

 - How do I apply for veteran’s education benefits?